Operation Dwarka: Objectives

-However, the Pakistan Navy failed to achieve these objectives.
+Many Pakistani sources describe the operation as at least partially successful, while many Indian ones dispute this.

 Operation

 On the night of 7 September, the Pakistan Navy launched its assault on Western Indian shores.
 Dwarka was chosen for its proximity 200 km from the Karachi Port, its relatively weak defences and historical political prominence.
 The plan called for a fleet of seven naval vessels to shell the town of Dwarka.
-The attack was aimed at luring the heavy ships anchored in Bombay into attacking the Pakistani ships to enable the submarine PNS Ghazi lurking in the Arabian Sea to engage and sink the Indian ships.
+The attack was aimed at luring the heavy ships anchored in Mumbai into attacking the Pakistani ships to enable the submarine PNS Ghazi lurking in the Arabian Sea to engage and sink the Indian ships.
 Accordingly, a fleet of seven ships comprising PNS Babur, PNS Khaibar, PNS Badr, PNS Jahangir, PNS Alamgir, PNS Shah Jahan and PNS Tippu Sultan set sail for Dwarka and bombarded the town.
 The bombardment continued past midnight.

-The Indian warships harbored in Bombay were under refit and were unable to sortie, nor did Ghazi encounter active combatants on the West coast.
+The Indian warships harbored in Mumbai were under refit and were unable to sortie, nor did Ghazi encounter active combatants on the West coast.
 According to Pakistani sources, the objective of diverting the Indian Air Force from attacking Pakistan's southern front worked as air raids on the city of Karachi ceased.
 This was presumed to be due also to the lack of availability of the radar guidance, which Pakistan claimed was damaged in the attack.
-However, Indian sources reject this and say the radar was undamaged and the Indian Air Force never engaged in any offensive operations in the area during the war.

 The Indian Navy's official version of events is that, around 23:55 hours, the Pakistani vessels fired on Dwarka for more than 20 minutes.
 The ships fired around 50 shells each, which included 5.25 inch rounds fired by the Pakistani cruiser PNS Babur.
 The report adds that most shells fell between the temple and the railway station, which lay 3 km from the lighthouse.
 Some buildings were hit, with the Railway Guest House suffering significant damage along with a cement factory.
 Smoke from the damage was visible to the Pakistani warships, approximately 20 km away.

 The radar installation was shelled during the bombardment but neither was the radar damaged nor were there any casualties according to Indian sources.
 The frigate INS Talwar was in nearby Okha Port undergoing repairs and did not intervene.
 Hiranandani's history of the Indian Navy states that:

 A total of 40 unexploded shells were also recovered intact.
 The shells bore the mark "INDIAN ORDNANCE"; these were dated from the 1940s before the Partition of India into India and Pakistan.

 Radio Pakistan, however, transmitted that Dwarka was badly damaged.